 Sniffing Out The Problem Whether your dog has been swimming in the ocean with you, running through the sprinklers with your children, or simply got caught in a sudden downpour out in your backyard, most owners have had the occasion to be introduced to that unmistakable Wet Dog smell … Whew!

-The Cause The natural oil (called Sebum) that is produced by all dogs which gives him such a glossy coat while at the same time prevents his skin from drying out conspires with water to produce that smell.
+The Cause The natural oil (called Sebum) that is produced by all dogs which gives them such a glossy coat while at the same time preventing their skin from drying out conspires with water to produce that smell.